 - Venture - The business concept must be commercially viable and produce environmental benefits for society

-Grant submitters will be notified within 30 business days of the application deadline whether or not they have been awarded a seed stage venture grant.
-These are competitive grants that will be evaluated and selected by faculty members and business practitioners.
+Grant submitters will be notified by the end of the semester whether or not they have been awarded a seed stage venture grant.
+These are competitive grants that will be evaluated and selected by a committee of professionals and experts.
 Proposals will be evaluated for the following:

 - Effective use of grant proceeds to advance the venture

 - Overall team composition including knowledge, skills, and abilities